Earlier this month, I shared my new “healthier habit” of cooking, baking, eating, and grinding my own whole grains every day.

 Recipe for Homemade Oatmeal

-- 7 c. water
+- 5 c. water or milk

-- 1 t. salt
+- 1/4 t. salt

 - Milk or cream

-- Chopped walnuts
+- Chopped pecans or walnuts

 Scoop into bowls, add optional toppings, and enjoy.

 NOTE: Quick Oats will obviously cook faster.
 Steel Cut Oats will take longer — both are great substitutions for Old Fashioned Oats.
 Just follow the instructions on the back of the containers for altered cooking times.

 I love that I can make ONE meal and allow everyone to customize it to their tastes with a variety of toppings.

 If we have any leftovers, one of the kids will usually request it reheated the next morning (with a little extra milk and sugar) — otherwise I’ll toss it into a bread recipe (I have one that calls for 1/2 c. to 1 c. cooked oats!)

 - Slow Cooker Cinnamon Roll Oatmeal